-90% of the apps available in the App Store are free.
-Although the cost to build an app can be significant, there are many reasons why you may want to offer an app (or at least a version of it) at no cost.
+Although the cost to build an app can be significant, there are many reasons why you may want to offer your app for free.
 Free apps have an extremely low barrier to entry — it’s much easier to attract new users with a free app or free tier within a selection of paid options.
 And there are plenty of ways to make money from a free app.
-This post explores eight proven methods to generate app revenue with a free app and what you should consider with each.
+This post explores eight proven methods to generate revenue with a free app and what you should consider with each.

 8 Ways to Make Money from a Free App